Sarthak-132/Fair_price_predictor/README.md

   3. Machine Learning - first we cleaned the data , impurities cleaned and fetched the cleaned.csv then we trained the data using python language and trained it to predict right amount of the cars on their given properties

-# Merging : after all the things are done backend connected to front data add app.py with backend and the machine cleaned data of
+# Merging :
-  car and run the code afterward fill all the given properties of car it gives fair price of the car.
+  After all the things are done backend connected to front data add app.py with backend and the machine cleaned data of car and run the code afterward fill all the given properties of car it gives fair price of the car.